Amazon Music Bestsellers and Deals

 Like so many British Rock Bands (Zeppelin, Purple, Sabbath, Floyd etc) - Humble Pie knew they had to break America.
 And after four well received but commercially underwhelming studio albums on two different labels (Immediate and A&M) - they finally hit pay dirt by going back to basics.
 I can still recall the excitement of hearing this beast for the first time in late 1971 - like a Gladiator unleashed on a baying crowd - the Pie 'rocked' like the proverbial sweaty sandals-and-swords blade-swinger with "Performance..." - and how.
 But which version to buy...

 If I'm honest the best version is Omnivore Recordings 4CD monster "Performance: Rockin' The Fillmore - The Complete Recordings" issued USA and UK in October 2013.
 The UK version on Omnivore Recordings 3751304 (Barcode 602537513048) captures Remasters of all four shows from 28 and 29 May 1971 at The Fillmore East venue in New York as they were played.
-Seven of these electric versions then formed the basis for the November 1971 double-album we've all known and loved for over four and half decades.
+Seven of these electric versions then formed the basis for the November 1971 double-album we've all known and loved for over five and half decades.
 But as many will have noticed, that 2013 multiple-disc limited edition has become rare and very pricey in certain circles.

 In the absence of anything else (their catalogue is strangely ignored by British reissue companies) - I would suggest this back-to-basics full double-album onto 1CD reissue from November 2016 in Japan.
 It can be purchased as new for about £22 to £24 online from several sites including Amazon (sometimes less secondhand) – has a 2007 Remaster, Mini LP Gatefold Repro Artwork and both looks and sounds amazing.
 Here are the Stone Cold Fevers...